| Kerouac and the Beats: Generational InfluencesRemarks by Peter Coyote

 diplomat.
 Ain't it hard when you discover that.
 He really wasn't where it's at.

+After he took from you everything he could steal."
 Very often a young writer like Sal finds himself without

 his voice, without having all his powers available to himself yet, and falls